 Community Colleges of Spokane has established procedures to assist students who have a complaint or concern relating to an action by a member of the CCS community.
 It is the belief and practice at CCS that the best way for students to address concerns is to first meet with the employee involved and attempt to resolve the concern.
-Students are encouraged to contact the vice president of student services at SCC, SFCC, or the off-campus centers regarding complaint procedures (CCS Administrative Procedure, 3.40.01-D Student Concerns).
+Students are encouraged to contact the vice president of student services at SCC or SFCC regarding complaint procedures (CCS Administrative Procedure, 3.40.01-D Student Concerns).
+Students who believe they have been harassed or discriminated against should refer to the Equal Opportunity/Nondiscrimination/ Title IX section of the Catalog to learn the appropriate procedure to follow.